June 29, 2024 4 min read 10 Comments

 He’s not just a guy.

 Steve, at 80, still works six days a week as a family and marriage counselor in the Portland, Oregon, area.
 Peirce is a role model because if he can do all this what can you do?
 I’ll put that out there.
 What can you do?
-Five events?
+Two or three events?
 Great.
-Go for that.
+Go for that and don't make too much of the result.

 Just do it is a way of life out there in Portland, close to the home of Nike, the masterminds behind that slogan Just Do It.